16 -Destiny Found On the Path of Fear and Trust

 They walked back in casual conversation, the tension between them easing into something quieter, more charged.
 Once, their shoulders brushed.
 Neither pulled away.

-At the meeting spot, Dar stopped but her mouth had other ideas.
+At the meeting spot, Dar stopped, but her mouth had other ideas.
 “Same time tomorrow?”
 Shit—what am I thinking?

 “I’ll be here.”